roboogle/gtkmvc3/gtkmvco/docs/api/index.rst

 Please refer to the User Manual for any detail.

-The :mod:`gtkmvc` Module
+The :mod:`gtkmvc3` Module
 ------------------------

-.. automodule:: gtkmvc
+.. automodule:: gtkmvc3

 .. autofunction:: get_version()